Sales tax is a fact of retail life for book writers in many U.S. states.

 Whatever state you're in, here are some general guidelines for collecting taxes:

 - Assess your potential for selling your own product.
 Will you attend trade shows?
 Sell books at speaking engagements or signings?
 Are you selling (and shipping) your book directly to the consumer through the internet?
 Note that if you're selling your self-published book through a dealer at a trade show, an internet retail entity, such as Amazon.com or bn.com, or a publishing service acting as a retail entity, such as Blurb or Lulu.com, the retail entity making the sale is responsible for collecting sales tax.

 - Investigate the state and local rules for collecting and remitting sales tax.
 This applies if you're participating in events and selling your books directly in other locations as well.
 Make sure to understand what sales taxes you're responsible for collecting or engage a vendor to sell your books for you and take care of that.
 Check with your accountant and with the state's department of taxation and finance (or your equivalent government agency), as well as with any states or countries in which you intend to do business.
 Many of these state agencies have robust and informative websites.

 - If necessary, register the proper paperwork with your state tax commission in order to become an approved tax-collecting vendor (in New York State, you would register to get what is called a Sales Tax Certificate of Authority).

-- Make sure to collect the correct amount of sales tax when you sell your books, keep a record of transactions, and give the book buyer a receipt that indicated the amount of sales tax he or she paid.
+- Make sure to collect the correct amount of sales tax when you sell your books, keep a record of transactions, and give the book buyer a receipt that indicated the amount of sales tax they paid.

 - Remit the sales tax collected to the appropriate tax authority on a timely basis.
 For example, some states require businesses to remit taxes quarterly.
 In the "casual sale" example above, New York State requires that the taxes are remitted within 20 days.